Adventuresmith/dart-dice-parser/README.md

 ```

-Sometimes it's nice to change the output so you can see the graph of results:
+Sometimes it's nice to change the output type so you can see the graph of results:
 ```console
 # show the result graph:
 ❯ dart run example/main.dart -o pretty '3d6 #cs #cf'